Chapel-Thrill-Escapes/Friendsgiving-Sign-Up/README.md

 ## Contact Information

-For any questions or additional information, please reach out to [Contact Person's Name] at [Contact Email/Phone].
+For any questions or additional information, please reach out to admin@chapelthrillescapes.com.

 ---